LawanGoud/Python-/README.md

 ## Subtract 1 from String Length

 Write a program that reads a word and prints `L-1`, where `L` is the length of the word.

+## Index of Last Character

+Write a program that reads a word and prints the index of the last charcter of the word.